sagemathinc/cocalc-doc/source/account/preferences.rst

 * Your password is needed to change your email address.

+* Checking the "Unlisted" box will prevent your account from showing up in searches by name, for example when someone adds collaborators to a project.

 * Your password is needed to create or change the API key for your account.
 See :doc:`CoCalc API documentation <../api/index>` to learn about the API.

-* The Newsletter checkbox doesn't do anything yet.
-We don't send out a newsletter.

 * **Sign Out of CoCalc** using one of the "Sign Out" buttons.
 You will be asked to confirm your selection.